hilalguleryuz/hilalguleryuz/README.md

 ## Education

-- 🎯 I am graduated from Bogazici University, Department of Economics.
+- 🎯 I graduated from Bogazici University, Department of Economics.
 - 🎯 I am focused on skills in manipulating and visualizing data and gaining insights from it.

 ## Work Experience